Category Archives: Fortnightly Weather Outlook

 Figure 2: Temperature Outlook

-For temperature, warmer than usual temperature is expected over much of Myanmar in the next fortnight (28 November – 11 December).
+For temperature, warmer than usual temperature is expected over much of the ASEAN region in the next fortnight (26 June – 9 July), including most of Mainland Southeast Asia, the Malay Peninsula, the Philippines, and the southern and southeastern Maritime Continent.

 The outlook is assessed for the region in general, where conditions are relative to the average conditions for the corresponding time of year.
 For specific updates on the national scale, the relevant ASEAN National Meteorological and Hydrological Services should be consulted.